Last updated on January 8th, 2018 at 03:11 pm

 Place the brisket fat side up in the pan.
 Cover with a lid or wrap tightly with aluminum foil making sure the foil doesn't touch the meat*

 Transfer to the oven and bake for 3 1/2 to 4 hours or until the meat is tender.
-Remove from the oven and let it cool for 10 minutes.
+Remove from the oven and let it rest for 10 minutes.

 Transfer the brisket to a clean cutting board.
 Skim off some of the excess fat from the sauce and remove the bay leaves.
 Slice the meat across the grain.